PatCook123/PokemonDB/README.md

 Group 89
 Cheyenne Plutchak & Patrick Cook

-This program is an implementation of a Pokemon SQL RDBMS.
+This program is an implementation of a Pokemon SQL RDBMS